George Weah

 George Manneh Oppong Weah (born 1 October 1966) is a Liberian politician and former professional footballer who served as the 25th president of Liberia from 2018 to 2024.
 Before his election for the presidency, Weah served as senator from Montserrado County.
 He played as a striker in his prolific 18-year professional football career which ended in 2003.
 Weah is the first African former professional footballer to become a head of state, and the only African Ballon d'Or and FIFA World Player of the Year winner in history, winning both awards in 1995.
-He won the African Footballer of the Year 3 times and is considered one of the greatest strikers ever.
+He won the African Footballer of the Year three times and is considered the best African striker/forward and one of the greatest strikers ever.

 After beginning his career in his native Liberia, Weah spent 14 years playing for clubs in France, Italy, and England.
 Arsène Wenger brought him to Europe, signing him for Monaco in 1988.
 Weah moved to Paris Saint-Germain in 1992 where they won Division 1 in 1994 and became the top scorer of the 1994–95 UEFA Champions League.
 He signed for AC Milan in 1995 where he spent four successful seasons, winning the Serie A twice.
 Later in his career, he joined the Premier League having spells at Chelsea and Manchester City, winning the FA Cup with Chelsea, before returning to France to play for Marseille in 2001.
 He ended his career with Al Jazira in 2003.
 FourFourTwo named Weah one of the best players never to win the UEFA Champions League.